-The City of Portland’s Island and Neighborhood Services Administrator is a resource that the residents and neighborhood organizations can contact regarding information about CDBG or other City needs.
+The City of Portland’s Island and Neighborhood Services Administrator is a resource that residents and neighborhood organizations can contact regarding information about CDBG or other City needs.
 This position operates as a conduit between residents or neighborhood organizations and the appropriate City Department.
 Information is also shared with the City Councilors so they are aware of the concerns of their constituents.
 The transmission of information occurs through phone calls, emails, and during monthly meetings with neighborhood organizations throughout the City and especially in the eligible neighborhoods, where neighborhood organizations are very active and engaged in City processes.
 This position also serves as the program’s fair hearing officer.

 f.
-Public Hearing
+Public Hearings

 In addition to the public hearings at the CDBG neighborhood meetings and District meetings, the City holds a minimum of two public hearings each year to obtain citizen input and comments on the Consolidated Plan and the Annual Action Plan.
-These hearings are typically held in March or April, prior to the City Council's adoption of the both the Consolidated Plan and for the Annual Action Plan.
-The City notifies the general public of the time and dates of the hearing by placing a legal advertisement in the local daily paper prior to the date of the hearing.
+The first hearing is typically held in March or April, prior to the City Council's adoption of the Consolidated Plan and the Annual Action Plan.
+The second hearing is typically held in September or October prior to the adoption of the CAPER.
+The City notifies the general public of the time and dates of the hearing by placing a legal advertisement in the local daily paper two weeks prior to the date of the hearing.
 The notice contains at a minimum the amount of assistance the City expects to receive (including grant funds and program income); the range of activities that may be undertaken; the estimated amount of funding that will benefit persons of low- and moderate-income; and the City’s plans to minimize displacement of persons and to assist any persons displaced,; and when and how the City will make this information available.
 The City also notifies public agencies, organizations and other stakeholders through email or mail 7-10 days prior to the hearing.
 Information is also always posted on the City of Portland’s website.
-Additional meetings are also held throughout the year with the City Council and the Housing and Community Development Committee to discuss ongoing issues or annual updates to Portland’s CDBG program.
+Additional public meetings are also held throughout the year with the City Council and the Housing and Community Development Committee to discuss ongoing issues or annual updates to Portland’s CDBG program.
+All such meetings and hearings are held in Portland City Hall, a handicapped-accessible public location.

 g.
-Continuing Outreach

-The City of Portland is dedicated to engaging all members of the community regardless of race, color, religion, sex, sexual orientation, national origin or citizenship status, age, disability, or veteran’s status.
-The City provides reasonable accommodations to qualified individuals with disabilities or those seeking translation services upon request.
+Notification and Availability of Information

-Prior to adoption of the Five Year Consolidated Plan, the City will make available to citizens, public agencies and other interested parties a summary of the plan published in a local newspaper and the web site that contains information regarding the purpose and process for developing the Plan, the anticipated funding to be received and the range of activities that are eligible and planned to be undertaken, and the locations where copies of the Plan are available.
-The City will always provide free a reasonable amount of free hard copies of the Plan to anyone who requests one.
+Prior to adoption of the Five Year Consolidated Plan, Annual Action Plans, and Performance Evaluation Reports, the City will make available to citizens, public agencies and other interested parties a summary of the plan or report published in a local newspaper and on the City web site, that contains information regarding the purpose and process for developing the Plan, the anticipated funding to be received and the range of activities that are eligible and planned to be undertaken, or have been undertaken and the locations where copies of the plan or report are available.
+These publications will commence a 30 day comment period for the Five Year Plan and the Annual Action Plan, and a 15 day comment period for the Performance Evaluation Reports.

-The City will use many of the same mechanisms described in the previous section to provide access to this information.
-The City will also take the following steps to provide access to information on the Plan:

-Publish a summary of the proposed Consolidated Plan in the local newspaper, for a 30-day public comment period, 30days for each Annual Action Plan.

-Make the proposed Consolidated Plan, Consolidated Annual Performance and Evaluation Report, and Annual Action Plans available for review on the City of Portland’s website and at City Hall in the Housing and Community Development Office, Room 312.
+The City will always provide a reasonable amount of free hard copies of the plans and reports to anyone who requests one and make them available for review on the City of Portland’s website.
+Hard copies can be found for review at City Hall in the Housing and Community Development Office, Room 312, and at the Portland Public Library, 5 Monument Square.